-Yes, that’s right we offer a Home Inspection for Seller’s before they put there home on the market.
+Yes, that’s right we offer a Home Inspection for Sellers before they put their home on the market.
 This is called a pre-listing home inspection for a Seller before they list the home.
 The question for you the Seller, is it worth it?
 There can be some huge advantages to having one of these done and in fact, more Sellers should be doing them.
 In some parts of the country, it is common practice.
 Let’s go over what a pre-listing home inspection is and then we will go over the pros and cons.

 Yes, if a Buyer does their due diligence they will be getting a home inspection.
-A pre-listing home inspection is an inspection done by Seller to get a jump-start on what will be found during the buyer’s home inspection.
+A pre-listing home inspection is an inspection done by the Seller to get a jump-start on what will be found during the buyer’s home inspection.
 The one we offer is just as thorough as a typical inspection for a buyer but I do think some companies offer it as more of a walkthrough and not as exhaustive as a buyer inspection.
-Some buyers will accept the inspection done by the Seller and not do there own, this in return will speed up the process and get the parties closer to the sale of the home.
+Some buyers will accept the inspection done by the Seller and not do their own, this in return will speed up the process and get the parties closer to the sale of the home.
 So let’s go over some of the pros and cons.

-You now will be going over and above and providing the buyer with full-disclosure of the condition of your home.
+You now will be going over and above and providing the buyer with full disclosure of the condition of your home.
 It is also a way to say look I am not hiding anything from you, here is a home inspection that I paid for to show you the condition of my home.
 Let’s face it most people are skeptical when buying a home and it is a huge purchase and if you can put the buyer at ease the whole transaction might go over smoother.

 People sue people all the time for all kinds of reasons and if you provide an outside party home inspector to go over the home then the buyer would have a hard time getting to you if something was to go wrong.